Steve's

 one area of Ethiopia, the local people had managed to kill all of the leopards.

-Leopards also kill sheep and goats, and will even kill a child for no good reason,
+Leopards also kill sheep and goats, and will even kill a child for no good reason.

-a severe hazard to the farmers.
+were a severe hazard to the farmers.

 The